freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/mongodb-and-mongoose/install-and-set-up-mongoose.english.md

 ## Description
 <section id='description'>
 Add mongodb and mongoose to the project’s package.json.
 Then require mongoose.
 Store your MongoDB Atlas database URI in the private <code>.env</code> file as MONGO_URI.
+Surround the the URI with single or double quotes and make sure no space exists between both the variable and the `=` and the value and `=`.
 Connect to the database using the following syntax:

 ```js
 mongoose.connect(<Your URI>, { useNewUrlParser: true, useUnifiedTopology: true });